Color Wheel Spinner

 Quick Use Cases

-Designers use this color wheel when they're stuck on accent colors.
+Designers use the color wheel when they're stuck on accent colors or need a starting point.

-Teachers use this color spinner to assign team colors in classrooms.
+Teachers and coaches use it to assign team colors in classrooms, sports, or group activities.

 Why This Wheel?

-This color picker wheel removes the bias that comes with manual color choice.
-When you pick colors yourself, you always gravitate toward the same favorites.
-The random color generator forces you to work with colors you might skip, which sparks new ideas.
-Plus, everyone sees the spin happen, so there's no question about fairness when assigning colors to teams or groups.
+The wheel removes the bias that comes with manual color choice.
+When you pick colors yourself, you tend to reuse the same favorites.
+A random pick forces you to consider colors you might skip, which sparks new ideas and more varied palettes.
+For teams and groups, everyone sees the spin happen, so there's no question about fairness when assigning colors.
+You get 20 colors out of the box, and you can add or replace any with hex codes or custom names.

 Breaks Color Ruts